 Post Office is a Core Participant in the Inquiry.
 Other Core Participants include Horizon’s supplier Fujitsu, Post Office’s Shareholder UKGI, the Department for Business and Trade, the National Federation of Subpostmasters (NFSP), the Communications Workers Union (CWU) and Postmasters.
 A full list of current Core Participants can be found on the Inquiry website here.
 The Inquiry’s Terms of Reference can be found here and the list of issues it is examining is here.

-The Chair of the Inquiry has a wide range of powers, including to compel the production of documents and to summon witnesses to give evidence on oath.
-Post Office is disclosing many thousands of documents to the Inquiry from a period of more than two decades.
+The Chair of the Statutory Inquiry has a wide range of powers, including to compel the production of documents and to summon witnesses to give evidence on oath.
+Post Office is disclosing tens of thousands of documents to the Inquiry from a period of more than two decades.

 For more information about how the Inquiry finds and calls witnesses please see their video here.